Avoyel: 17th century

 At the time of European contact, the Avoyel lived in several villages on the Red River in locations near present-day Alexandria and a palisaded village near Marksville.
 They controlled the river to its confluence with the lower Black River, Upper Atchafalaya River and the Mississippi.

 Never numerous, the Avoyel numbered 280 in 1698, according to French records.
 Their population declined markedly after that.
 The Avoyel likely experienced the same drastic decimation as Native American tribes, primarily due to newly introduced European infectious diseases to which they had no acquired immunity.

 18th century

 The Avoyel survivors were believed to have been absorbed by marriage into the neighboring Tunica, Ofo, and Biloxi peoples who had moved to the area sometime in the late 1780s or 1790s because of encroachment by Euro-Americans at their previous locations.

 19th century

 Indian Agent John Sibley wrote in 1805 that the only surviving Avoyel were two or three women living along the Washita River.

 Descendants

 Since the 19th century, descendants of the Avoyel people have been part of the Tunica-Biloxi.

+In 1908, John Swanton met a Tunica man whose grandmother was Avoyel and recorded the Tunica term Shi’xkalti’ni meaning ‘stone-arrow-point people’ for the Avoyel, although the man knew little about them.
+In the 1970s, some Tunica-Biloxi still identified as having Avoyel ancestry.